fortplot_matplotlib_session.f90 Source File

 subroutine savefig(filename, dpi, transparent, bbox_inches)

 !!
-Save current figure using matplotlib-compatible API
+Save current figure using matplotlib-compatible API.

 character(len=*), intent(in) :: filename